Little Fuzzy: Sequels by Piper

+Sequels by other hands

+During the period in which Piper's manuscript of his third "Fuzzy" novel remained lost, Ace Books commissioned its own official continuations of the series by other hands, which while presupposing the events of Piper's first two novels are unable to take into account those of the third.

-The third book, Fuzzy Bones by William Tuning, suggests that the remarkable affinity of all Fuzzies for the survival ration "Extraterrestrial Type Three" (a.k.a.
+In 1981, at the behest of the publisher, William Tuning produced the critically acclaimed Fuzzy Bones.
+Tuning's novel suggests that the remarkable affinity of all Fuzzies for the survival ration "Extraterrestrial Type Three" (a.k.a.
 "Extee 3", "estefee", or "hoksu-fusso", meaning "wonderful food") does not coincide with the composition of Zarathustran soil, a contradiction of Garrett's Theorem.
 A third significant Fuzzy character is developed called Starwatcher.
 Little Fuzzy, Diamond, and Starwatcher become the clear leaders in working with humans.
 Among other things, an alien spaceship is discovered on Beta Continent, and evidence that the Fuzzies are not in fact native to Zarathustra emerges, which raises a variety of legal and philosophical questions.
 Tuning introduces a number of memorable characters, including Christiana Stone, Grego's Fuzzy-Sitter-in-Chief; Reverend Thomas Aquinas Gordon, aka "The Rev;" Master Gunnery Sergeant Philip Helton, TFMC; and Liana Bell, a CZC scientist invited by the researchers of Holloway's Fuzzy Institute to join them in their research.

-Golden Dream by Ardath Mayhar fits with these three books in terms of the general plot and relationships.
+Ace also hired Ardath Mayhar in 1982 to write Golden Dream: A Fuzzy Odyssey, which tells the events of Little Fuzzy from the viewpoint of the Fuzzies (or Gashta, as they call themselves).
+Golden Dream fits with Piper's first two books and that of Tuning in terms of the general plot and relationships.
 Essentially, it is Little Fuzzy told from the point of view of the Fuzzies rather than that of the humans.

-After these two official sequels, the original third book by Piper himself, Fuzzies and Other People, offers an alternative future wherein Little Fuzzy himself is separated from Jack Holloway and introduces a band of Fuzzies led by Wise One to the combined society.
-It explores the deepening relationships between the characters already introduced in Piper's first two books, and shows how the Fuzzies fit in with the humans on Zarathustra.
+In a separate project, Wolfgang Diehr later wrote or co-wrote his own three sequels to the original "Fuzzy" trilogy, published by Pequod Press: Fuzzy Ergo Sum (2011), Caveat Fuzzy (2012), and Fuzzy Conundrum (2016, in collaboration with well-known Piper historian John F. Carr).

+Adaptations

+Piper's original Little Fuzzy story was also adapted as a children's book, The Adventures of Little Fuzzy, by Benson Parker, issued by Platt & Munk in 1983.